unixpickle/cubezapp/README.md

 # TODO

  * On mobile, it is possible to touch hidden elements while timing yourself.
- * Use light hover color for Oreo theme
+ * Fix word wrap in View Scramble popup for megaminx.
- * Make it possible to delete icons
+ * Make it possible for developers to delete icons
  * Re-implement Dropdown with animations
  * Implement graph in footer
  * Implement accounts system